Bluh7/Spotify-Music-Lyrics-Scraper-API/README.md

-# spotify-lyrics-grabber
+# Spotify Lyrics Grabber

-web app that get lyrics from songs on spotify using web scrapping
+Web app that get lyrics from songs on spotify using web scrapping